Stable components in the parameter plane of transcendental functions of finite type: Appendix

 Nevanlinna, \cite{Nev, Nev1}, Chap X1, proved \begin{theorem} Every meromorphic function $g$ with $p < \infty$ asymptotic values and $q < \infty$ critical points has the property that its Schwarzian derivative is a rational function of degree $p +q -2$.
 If $q=0$, the Schwarzian derivative is a polynomial $P(z)$.
 In the opposite direction, for every polynomial function $P(z)$ of degree $ p-2$, the solution to the Schwarzian differential equation $S(g)=P(z)$ is a meromorphic function with exactly $p$ asymptotic values and no critical points. \end{theorem}

-We sketch the proof of the theorem here and refer the interested reader to the literature.
-The proof follows from the construction of a function with $p$ asymptotic values and no critical points as a limit of rational functions with $p$ branch points.
+Since the theorem is classical and the proof is not well known, we sketch the proof here and refer the reader to the literature for details. \begin{proof} The proof follows from the construction of a function with $p$ asymptotic values and no critical points as a limit of rational functions with $p$ branch points.
 Letting the order of the branching at some or all of these $p$ points increase, one obtains a sequence of rational functions.
 In the limit, the images of the branch points whose order goes to infinity become logarithmic singularities and the limit function has finitely many branch points and finitely many logarithmic singularities.
 The limit function is a parabolic covering map from the plane to itself.
 The Schwarzian derivatives of the rational functions in the sequence are again rational functions with degree determined only by the number of branch points, not their order.
 The limit of the Schwarzian derivatives is the Schwarzian derivative of the limit and so must be rational.

 If all the branch points become asymptotic values in the limit, the limit function has no critical points or critical values and hence its derivative never vanishes.
-It follows from the definition of the Schwarzian that in the limit, it must be a polynomial.
+It follows from the definition of the Schwarzian that in the limit, it must be a polynomial. \end{proof}

 It is classical, ( see e.g. \cite{hil}), that solutions to the Schwarzian equation $S(g)=P(z)$ are related to solutions of the linear second degree ordinary differential equation

 Such an equation has a two dimensional space of holomorphic solutions.
 If $w_{1}, w_{2}$ are a pair of linearly independent solutions, and